YielDex/ETHDenver/README.md

 # Additionnal bounties

-- Use OKK to find yield strategie that match the ERC
+- Use OKK to find yield strategie that match the ERC-4626